 The ability to work online has prompted many full-time employees to switch to the freelance business.
 Upwork is the largest online platform for freelance jobs around the world.

-Upwork’s stock value has gone up dramatically in 2020, trading nearly $30 higher this year to date.
-Their third quarter earnings reflected this, with revenue up 23 percent from last year.
+Upwork’s stock value has gone up dramatically over the last year.
+Their third-quarter earnings reflected this, with revenue up 23 percent from last year.
+Their fourth-quarter results were strong as well, with 24 percent revenue growth for the entire year.

 Should You Buy Work From Home Stocks?